Morgane-des-Ligneris/cricket_genome_annotation_pipeline/acheta_domesticus/ACHETA_DOMESTICUS.md

 ```
 mkdir database ; cd database
 BuildDatabase -name acheta_domesticus.DB -engine NCBI ../genome_acheta_domesticus.fa

 RepeatModeler -database acheta_domesticus.DB -engine NCBI -pa 8
+#change the folowing command with your path
+cd ..
-cd .. ; ln -s ./database/RM_18.MonMay310935222021/consensi.fa.classified
+ln -s ./database/RM_18.MonMay310935222021/consensi.fa.classified

 RepeatMasker -pa 30 -lib consensi.fa.classified genome_acheta_domesticus.fa -xsmall
 ```

-**Run VARUS**  RUNNING
+**Run VARUS**
-VARUS is running with STAR but this genome there need to have a parameter adjusted in order to work.
+VARUS is running with STAR but for this genome there need to have a parameter adjusted in order to work.
 The parameter is the following in STAR --help :
 ```
 genomeChrBinNbits           18